arthomas7/topic-amplicons/README.md

 # Lesson 3 *under development*
-## Example Pipelines for 16S rRNA Analyses
+## Pipelines for 16S rRNA Analyses
 These are tutorials replicating the amplicon analysis from [Happy Belly](https://astrobiomike.github.io/amplicon/) using different pipeline/ software combinations.